WeegeeNumbuh1/FlightGazer/README.md

 <details><summary>If you initially built your ADS-B receiver around RadarBox24/AirNav Radar's rbfeeder or Flightradar24's Pi24 image</summary>

 `rbfeeder` and `Pi24` setups don't provide a web interface that FlightGazer can look at.<br>
-FlightGazer can only run directly on those systems (dump1090 data cannot be read remotely).<br>
+FlightGazer can only run directly on those systems and must be installed on those devices (dump1090 data cannot be read remotely).<br>
 Set `PREFER_LOCAL` to `true` so that FlightGazer can read the data from these setups.<br>

 If you managed to install a working web interface like `tar1090` with these setups then you're an advanced user and you already know what you're doing.<br>